 For example, I would not recommend keeping your emergency fund in your main bank account.
 You might get it mixed up with your regular savings, or you might accidentally spend it.

 Instead, I recommend keeping your emergency fund in a separate high-interest online savings account.
 Wealthsimple offers good online savings accounts with a 1.95% interest rate.

-If you've got credit card debt with a 15-20% interest rate, you've already got an emergency on your hands.
-That means you should focus all your effort on paying off that credit card debt as quickly as possible.
+If you' currently have credit card debt or some other form of debt with a 10%-20% or higher interest rate, you've already got an emergency on your hands.
+That means you should focus all your effort on paying off the debt as quickly as possible.
 Once it's gone THEN you can start building your emergency fund.

 How Much Should You Have in Your Emergency Fund?